hdenizdogan/huddle-moderator/README.md

 # Huddle Moderation Tool

-This is a simple web application that allows users to input strings, add them to a queue, shuffle the queue, and highlight each string with a timer.
+This is a simple web application that allows users to input member names, add them to a queue, shuffle the queue, and highlight each member with a timer.
 The timer includes play, pause, and reset functionalities.

 ## Features